wildonion/payma/README.md

 - generate `secp256k1` keypair for both parties
 - employee deposit the full payment into the polygon split contract
-- on every 10 commits, confirmed by the employee followings will be transferred to the contractor and the payma wallet:
+- on for example every 10 commits, confirmed by the employee followings will be transferred to the contractor and the payma wallet:
 ```rust
 fn receive_amount(amount: u64, perc: u8) -> u64{
     let percent = Percentage::from(perc);